urmee04/daily-grind-express-server-to-server/README.md

  const lang = req.query.lang || "en";
  const response = await axios.get(`https://uselessfacts.jsph.pl/api/v2/facts/random?language=${lang}`);
 ```
-This way, the client can choose the language they want and my server would just forward it to the Useless Facts API.
+This way, the client can choose the language they want and my server would just forward it to the Useless Facts api.